AdamDowson/RequestDonations/README.md

 (optional) Change the 'currencies' field to limit the currencies which you want to recieve.
 Currently the accepted currencies are: ETH, REQ, DAI, OMG, DGX and KNC.
 If this parameter is not set all available currencies will be shown - any new currencies will show automatically.

 (optional) Set the network parameter value to 4 for testing on Rinkeby.
 Leave blank for mainnet

+(optional) Set the max_amount parameter to limit the maximum donation amount you want to accept

 Add an ID of 'requestDonationTrigger' to an element in your HTML e.g. ```<button id="requestDonationTrigger">Click here to trigger the modal</button>```